lambdaclass/era_vm/docs/zksync-era-integration.md

 Finally, here is the [full](https://github.com/lambdaclass/zksync-era/blob/era_vm_integration_v2/core/lib/multivm/src/versions/era_vm/vm.rs#L79-L154) vm initialization code.

-### Orchestrating the bootloader
+### Orchestrating the Bootloader

-The operator is responsible for managing the bootloader within the `era_vm`.
+The operator is responsible for managing the Bootloader within the `era_vm`.
 This includes injecting the bootloader code into the `era_vm` and maintaining its state by:

--   Pushing transactions into the bootloader.
+-   Pushing transactions into the Bootloader.
--   Passing necessary parameters into the bootloader's memory.
+-   Passing necessary parameters into the Bootloader's memory.
--   Starting bootloader execution.
+-   Starting Bootloader execution.
 -   Rolling back the VM state in case of errors.

-Since both transactions and the bootloader run in the same `era_vm`, the bootloader accesses a reserved heap where the operator writes any required data.
+Since both transactions and the Bootloader run in the same `era_vm`, the bootloader accesses a reserved heap where the operator writes any required data.
 This interaction is continuous, as the bootloader is unaware of the broader state of the `era_vm`.
 To facilitate communication, the bootloader can write to a special address that triggers a suspension of the `era_vm` execution, allowing the operator to provide necessary data.
 These are known as **hooks**, and based on the written value a specific hook will get triggered by the operator.
 Here are some of the most important hooks:

 -   **PostResult**: Sets the last transaction result
 -   **TxHasEnded**: if the mode of execution is set to **OneTx**, then the execution is stopped and it returns the result collected in the _PostResult_ hook.
 -   **NotifyAboutRefunds**: Inform the operator about the amount of gas refunded after a transaction.
--   **AskOperatorForRefund**: here the bootloader asks the operator to suggest a refund amount for the transaction.
+-   **AskOperatorForRefund**: here the Bootloader asks the operator to suggest a refund amount for the transaction.
--   **PubdataRequested**: At the end of the batch, the bootloader asks for the data to publish on the l1 (more on this later).
+-   **PubdataRequested**: At the end of the batch, the Bootloader asks for the data to publish on the l1 (more on this later).

 Now, where does the operator know where to write to?
-Again, within the `era_vm`, there exists a special heap reserved exclusively for the bootloader.
+Again, within the `era_vm`, there exists a special heap reserved exclusively for the Bootloader.
 The Operator writes all the data in that heap which has designated slots based on the type of data to write (see more [here](https://github.com/lambdaclass/zksync-era/blob/era_vm_integration_v2/docs/specs/zk_evm/bootloader.md#structure-of-the-bootloaders-memory)).
 Transactions, for example, are pushed into the `[252189..523261]` slots.

 ### Rollbacks and snapshots